The aim of this guide is to provide its readers with a pragmatic overview of the law and practice of blockchain law across a variety of jurisdictions.

 Each chapter of this guide provides information about the current issues affecting blockchain in a particular country and addresses topics such as cryptocurrency, virtual assets including crypto-securities, smart contracts, and enforcement and judicial considerations.

-The Q&A template for each chapter has been provided by Ben Kingsley and Duncan Blaikie of Slaughter & May.
+The Q&A template for each chapter has been provided by Duncan Blaikie of Slaughter & May.

 Hot Topic: Beware of the DAO: what “breed” is it and when might liability bite?